"Calm down, don't panic": Woman buried in deadly Palisades avalanche describes her rescue

 OLYMPIC VALLEY - A woman who was buried under an avalanche at Palisades Tahoe on Wednesday was saved by a stranger and escaped with no injuries.

-Janet He and Joseph Lu are still processing it all Wednesday night.
+Janet He and Joseph Lu were still processing it all Wednesday night.
 Janet said she was buried in the snow, unable to breathe and asked herself, "Am I going to die here?"

 Her husband, Lu, was frantically looking for her when a stranger came to the rescue.